gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 ## PART 6.
 The Future

-- Considering that the ultimate goal is to manage coolant temps, perhaps a Delta between a set Temperature (max operating range as stated by the manufacturer, or your max liquid temperature) and the current water temperature could yield a more efficient outcome.
-As the gap narrows, fans spin faster.
 - Design and print a small case that protects the electronics, and helps place the controller inside the PC case (either double sided tape or proper mount with screws)